-Within four months after the date of receipt of a final internal denial of a claim, the participant may file a request for an external review.
-An external review is available when the final denial involves an issue of medical judgement (including, but not limited to, medical necessity, appropriateness, health care setting, level of care, effectiveness, or whether a treatment is experimental or investigational), or rescission.
+Within four months after the date of receipt of a final internal denial of a claim, the participant may file a request for an independent review.
+An independent review is available when the final denial involves an issue of medical judgement (including, but not limited to, medical necessity, appropriateness, health care setting, level of care, effectiveness, or whether a treatment is experimental or investigational), or rescission.
 The participant will be required to authorize the release of any medical records that may be required to be reviewed for the purpose of reaching a decision on the external review.
-The request must be made through the Office of Insurance and must include all information pertinent to the denied claim.
+The request must be made by contacting CVS Caremark and must include all information pertinent to the denied claim.
 An external review decision is binding on the participant except to the extent the participant has other remedies available under applicable federal or State law.

 Failure to request a review within the above referenced time frame and in accordance with the procedures will result in the participant's right to an appeal and rights to sue being forfeited.
-Note: A participant may request an External Review during any part of the Appeal Process.
+Note: A participant may request an independent review during any part of the Appeal Process.